 Many Irish also found their way to the island provinces, Prince Edward Island and Newfoundland.
 These two areas bore the most resemblance to Ireland, much of the coast-land of Newfoundland is similar to the Irish coast.
 Irish settlers found both provinces ideal for the kind of agriculture and fishery they were used to; even today these two provinces are Canada's largest producers of potatoes.
 And New Brunswick was not the only province that was referred by some as New Ireland.
 Because of Prince Edward Island's similarity to Ireland, it was suggested by many that it be called "New Ireland", but this effort did not succeed either.

-Irish Memorial National Historic Site commemorates three significant aspects of Canada's history: first, the importance of immigration to Canada, particularly through Quebec City, from the early 19th century until World War I; second, the tragedies of Irish immigrants, especially due to the 1847 typhus epidemic; and finally Grosse Isle's role from 1832 to 1937 as a quarantine station for the Port of Quebec, long the main point of arrival for immigrants coming to Canada.
+Grosse Isle and the Irish Memorial National Historic Site commemorates three significant aspects of Canada's history: first, the importance of immigration to Canada, particularly through Quebec City, from the early 19th century until World War I; second, the tragedies of Irish immigrants, especially due to the 1847 typhus epidemic; and finally Grosse Isle's role from 1832 to 1937 as a quarantine station for the Port of Quebec, long the main point of arrival for immigrants coming to Canada.

 Military